charliegerard/interactive-frame-tfjs/README.md

 Using [TensorFlow.js](https://www.tensorflow.org/js) and [Three.js](https://threejs.org/), this project is a prototype of an interactive digital art frame using head-tracking to create an effect of head-coupled perspective.

-A famous use of this effect can be found in the [Ghost Protocol](https://www.youtube.com/watch?v=ydIPKkjBlMw&t=30s) movie.
+A famous use of this effect can be seen in [Ghost Protocol](https://www.youtube.com/watch?v=ydIPKkjBlMw&t=30s).

 I wanted to experiment with making interactive art pieces so this project is a PWA that can be run fullscreen on an iPad.